Farran Kristy and the Jaybirds

 In May 1962 it was announced that Farran Kristy and the Jaybirds were going to Hamburg, Germany to play the Top Ten Club.

-Farran Kristy and Roy Cooper decided not to go and The Jaybirds became a three piece of Alvin Lee, Leo Lyons and Pete Evans.
-Here they are in a German hotel.
+Farran Kristy and Roy Cooper decided not to go, Roy had maybe already left the group, and The Jaybirds became a three piece of Alvin Lee, Leo Lyons and Pete Evans.
+Here they are in a German hotel or is it on the boat coming back home.

 When they were back in Britain in August 1962 there was gig billed as Farran Kristy and The Jaybirds but I think this was probably an oversight by the promoters at the Peterborough Corn Exchange and they were probably unaware of the current line up and name.